apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 One risk is enough.
 Two is fine.
 Zero means you have not thought hard enough.

 *Write here:*
-Failure mode: If World Bank data contains substantial missing values for CO₂ emissions or economic indicators across countries and years, resulting in an incomplete worldwide panel dataset, we will restrict the analysis to countries with complete observations for the selected period and document the reduction in sample size.
+Failure mode: The World Bank API returns substantial missing values for inflation (FP.CPI.TOTL.ZG) or trade openness (NE.TRD.GNFS.ZS) for low-income countries and small states, reducing the usable panel to fewer than 100 countries and degrading model performance below the 0.45 R² threshold.
-Fallback analysis: We will run the prediction model on the balanced subset of countries with complete data and report results alongside descriptive statistics comparing the reduced sample with the original dataset.
+Fallback: Drop the two indicators with the most missingness and re-run the model on the remaining predictors (GDP growth, GDP per capita, labour force participation rate, and urbanisation), which have much better coverage in the World Bank data.
+Report both the full-feature and reduced-feature results side by side, document the sample size drop, and compare out-of-sample R² across both specifications.
+If the reduced model still fails the threshold, fall back to a descriptive analysis producing stratified unemployment estimates across GDP-per-capita quartiles with documented standard errors.

 ## 9. Reproducibility checklist